-As we rapidly approach the zenith point of the Summer Solstice, the temperatures are rising steadily and the deep-green color of the leaves is expanding into its fullness.
-By aligning yourself with the expansive and abundant energy of summer, you will feel energized and rejuvenated.
+During the warm seasons, the temperatures are rising steadily and the deep-green color of the leaves is expanding into its fullness.
+By aligning yourself with the expansive and abundant energy of warm weather, you will feel energized and rejuvenated.
 The warmth of the sun’s healing rays also helps to increase the function of the immune system, lower inflammation throughout the body and boost your mood naturally.
 By exercising out in nature under the warmth of the sun’s rays, you will increase the benefits of your exercise regime substantially.

 Of course, it is always prudent to wear an appropriate sun screen if you are out in the mid-day sun and to stay well hydrated when the temperatures are high.
 Taking care of yourself during the summer months also includes maintaining a strong awareness of your body during and after your training sessions or recreational outdoor activities.
 It is not uncommon for many Yoga practitioners to increase their level of physical activity during the warmer months of the year.